Above: Fannie circa, 1977

 Height and Weight: 2’4″ and 20 pounds

-Distinguishing Characteristics: White Female, Red/Auburn Hair, Hazel eyes
+Distinguishing Characteristics: Caucasian Female, Red/Auburn Hair, Hazel eyes

 NCMEC Number: 604549